 If so - please state this and it will cover you with a blanket and serve you a warm drink.

 Is it safe?

 Definitely yes.
 People tend to associate blood donation with the fear of contracting AIDS.
 But there is no connection and no risk: the sets are disposable and safe and the lifters are experienced.

 The automated system is designed so that the emphasis is on safety.
-All stages of the process are controlled by computerized and sophisticated sensors.
+All process steps are controlled by computerized and sophisticated sensors.
 The blood enters a sterile plastic tube system that is replaced with every donation.

 In rare cases the donor may feel dizzy or slightly nauseous, and the effects are also caused by a full blood donation.
 The process oversees a professional and skilled person to help you and answer all your questions.